freeverseio/laos-public-docs/learn/resources.md

 Hands-on material:

 * The following [post](https://medium.com/laosnetwork/bridgeless-minting-on-ethereum-polygon-and-other-chains-ae69a4b6a91e) contains a [short video](https://www.youtube.com/watch?v=MIe3nsjQIYA) demoing bridgeless minting of a **Universal** in Ethereum.
-* A simple on-boarding site to help you [create your first Universals](https://apps.klaos.io/) with a few clicks.&#x20;
+* A simple on-boarding site to help you [create your first Universals](https://apps.klaos.io/) with a few clicks.

 LAOS is fully open source and decentralized.
 The main code repositories are: